skleanthous/C4-PlantumlSkin/README.md

 ## Updates

 - [2019-04-12] : Added skinning for sequence diagrams.
 Add `!define SKIN_SEQUENCE_DIAGRAM` before the include statement.
-See [a short sample](./sample/seuqnce.puml)
+See [a short sample](./sample/sequence.puml)
 - [2019-03-29] : Added skinning to cloud.
 Either define "SKIN_CLOUD" or use `<<External>>` stereotype
 - [2019-03-28] : Added support to skin interfaces in systems, containers and components.
-- [2019-03-28] : Fixed bug in legent titles
+- [2019-03-28] : Fixed bug in legend titles
 - [Initial release] : Skinning support for internal and external, systems, container, components and users.
 Includes skinning for databases and queues.
 Also, provides support for expanded items (see [container diagram](#container-diagram) for an expanded system)

 ## Brief description